 What about standards?

 All helmets sold in the U.S. must meet the US Consumer Product Safety Commission CPSC standard and state that on a sticker inside.
 Fit is not tested by the standards, so you have to try the helmet on your child's head.
 Outside the US you should be careful to look for a standards sticker that you recognize like the European CEN standard or the AUS standard in Australia.
 Fit is not tested by any of the standards, so try the helmet on your child's head before buying.

 What one should I buy?

 There are many good helmets on the market.
-A Consumer Reports Web article in June 2009 recommended the Schwinn Thrasher, Bell Amigo, Bell Trigger and Giro Me2.
-But since the impact performance is legally regulated, you can choose based on how well a helmet fits your child and the one your child likes.
+Consumer Reports has a few brand recommendations.
+Collapsible plastic liner materials recently appeared and offer promise, claiming to reduce concussion-level energy.
+Since basic impact performance is legally regulated, you can choose based on how well a helmet fits your child and the one your child likes.
 A discount helmet will be equally protective if you take the time to fit it carefully on your child.
 And the price, of course!

 How to Buy

 Guide your child to pick a helmet with a smooth shell in a bright color.
 It's nice to have a pinch-proof buckle.
 Put it on your child, adjust the straps and pads or the inner one-size-fits-all ring, and then make sure it will not come off.